2022-12-18

 IR[15:13] controls the E20 mux which selects various possible flags (see below) to drive the “SKIP” and “\(\overline{\mathrm{SKIP\ CLK}}\)” lines.

-The E20 mux takes in what would be the Current Program Status Register (CPSR) is a modern architecture and outputs 1 selection based on the current instruction.
-If the selection is a logical low, then a skip is produced.
+The E20 mux takes in what would be the Current Program Status Register (CPSR) in a modern architecture and outputs 1 selection based on the current instruction.
+If the selection is a logical low, then a skip occurs.

 The E20 mux can be disabled by IR31 (A mux select) by making the \(\overline{\mathrm{EN}}\) input high.
 E20 also disables itself via the D18 flip flop at its own output.
 This would seem to prohibit chaining multiple skip instructions at the hardware level.